-This easy blackberry cobbler recipe comes straight from my grandmother.
-It’s a simple fruit cobbler to prepare because it uses cake mix.
+This easy blackberry cobbler recipe comes straight from my grandmother and is a simple fruit cobbler to prepare because it uses a cake mix.
 Fresh, juicy blackberries make this classic shine but if you don’t have them, frozen or canned blackberries work too.

 - 1 box of yellow cake mix

-- 6 cups of blackberries (4-5 cups if they are large berries)
+- 6 cups of blackberries (4 to 5 cups if they are large berries, washed)

 - 1 cup of water

-CRUST: You can use regular pie crust strips if you don’t have a yellow cake mix.
+CRUST: You can use regular pie crust strips placed over the top of the berries if you don’t have a yellow cake mix.
 It does change the taste and texture, but it is still delicious.

 CANNED BERRIES: I don’t always have the luxury of fresh berries in my refrigerator (or totally carefree days to visit the blackberry patch!), but canned blackberries from the pantry make a fine substitution in this great dessert.

-STEP ONE: To make this blackberry cobbler, pull out a 9 x 13-inch baking pan or casserole dish and pour in a full box of a yellow cake mix.
+STEP ONE: Preheat the oven to 350°F. Add the box of dry yellow cake mix to a 9 x 13-inch baking pan or casserole dish.
 Don’t add water or eggs.
 Just the dry cake mix.

-STEP TWO: Spread blackberries evenly over the cake mix.
+STEP TWO: Spread the blackberries evenly over the cake mix.

-STEP THREE: For sure you’ve tasted a berry or two by now.
-Depending on how sweet they are, sprinkle one or two tablespoons of sugar over the top of the blackberries.
+STEP THREE: Depending on how sweet the berries are, sprinkle one or two tablespoons of sugar over the top of the blackberries.

-STEP FIVE: Dot the top of the blackberry filling with a stick of butter cut into eight pieces.
+STEP FIVE: Dot the top of the blackberry filling with the butter cut into eight pieces.

-STEP SIX: Bake at 350°F for 35 to 40 minutes until the top is golden brown.
+STEP SIX: Bake in the preheated oven for 35 to 40 minutes until the top is golden brown.

 This scrumptious dessert is the ultimate easy dessert to make for summer gatherings.
-Make sure to have some ice cream on hand to serve it a la mode to cool you down on a hot summer day.
+Make sure to have some whipped cream and ice cream on hand to serve it à la mode to cool you down on a hot summer day.
 The tart blackberries create the perfect mixture with a golden crust.
-Wash it all down with our refreshing iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea on the side.

 IN THE FRIDGE: The cobbler can be stored covered in plastic wrap in the fridge for 3 to 4 days.

-This dessert will also make you remember carefree summer days when finding juicy ripe berries on the blackberry bushes felt like discovering buried treasure.
-There’s nothing like a bite of warm homemade blackberry cobbler with a yummy buttery crust, fresh from the oven, to right the wrongs of the world.
+This dessert will make you remember carefree summer days when finding juicy ripe berries on the blackberry bushes felt like discovering buried treasure.
+There’s nothing like a bite of warm homemade blackberry cobbler with a yummy buttery crust fresh from the oven.

 You can use frozen blackberries in this blackberry dessert instead of fresh fruit.
-Just let the frozen fruit thaw a bit and then toss them into your recipe.
+Just let the frozen fruit thaw a bit and then toss them into the pan.

 Don’t make the mix according to the box directions.
 Just pour the dry cake mix right into your dish.